top of page

 Techniques

-We work with several different mouse and stem cell-based models of neuromuscular diseases (e.g. CMT and ALS) to determine the mechanisms underlying neurodegeneration.
-To do this, we combine a range of standard methods (e.g. western blotting, immunohistochemistry, quantitative real-time PCR) with more specialised approaches to assess motor and sensory nerve pathologies both in vitro and in vivo:
+We work with several different mouse and stem cell-based models of neuromuscular diseases to determine the mechanisms underlying neurodegeneration.
+To do this, we combine a range of standard methods (e.g., western blotting, immunohistochemistry, quantitative real-time PCR) with more specialised approaches to assess motor and sensory nerve pathologies both in vitro and in vivo.

 Stuff_edited_edited_edited.jpg